espinm2/espinm2.github.io/README.md

 I find working in that space complex, high-paced, but also very rewarding.
 Especially if you take the time to dig into history of why certain technologies have become ubiquitous (*looking at you Kubernetes!*).

 In general I love learning about history, from the antics of Gracchi Brothers of Ancient Rome to how bulky vacuum tube transistors came to be 50 atoms across.
-I think to understand where we are going, knowing how we got here is invaluable.
+I believe to understand where we are going, knowing how we got here is key.

-If you have any good history-tech related reads please send them my way! 😉
+That said, if you have any good history-tech related reads please send them my way! 😉

 ### Other tidbits: